Disclosure: This blog contains affiliate links. For more information, read our disclosure.

 In fact, organophosphates are used in wools and are being blamed by factory workers for headaches, disturbed sleep, poor concentration, and even suicidal thoughts as BBC explained the study done by a UK anti-pesticide group.

 Herbicides and other chemicals are also used in harvesting cotton that is released throughout its lifetime.
-Some synthetic or genetically modified cotton are also said to have adverse effects on human health and the environment.
+Some synthetic or genetically-modified cotton is also said to have adverse effects on human health and the environment.

 Linen is made out of certain plant stalks that are easy to grow, harness and make without the use of any unnecessary harmful and toxic chemicals.